Drew Dalman: Atlanta Falcons

 Dalman was selected by the Atlanta Falcons with the 114th pick in the fourth round of the 2021 NFL draft.
 He signed his four-year rookie contract with Atlanta on June 17, 2021.

 After his rookie season as a backup, Dalman was named the Falcons starting center from 2022 to 2024.

 Chicago Bears

 On March 13, 2025, Dalman signed a three-year, $42 million contract with the Chicago Bears.

+Dalman was named to the 2026 Pro Bowl Games, his only career Pro Bowl, after allowing just one sack and 21 pressures.
+The offensive line finished the 2025 season with 24 sacks surrendered after giving up 68 in 2024.

+On March 3, 2026, Dalman reportedly retired from the NFL after five seasons.
+Given Dalman's success during his first season with the Bears, multiple outlets called the announcement a surprise.

 Personal life

 Dalman is the son of former San Francisco 49ers player Chris Dalman.

-Dalman also has a sister named Kate who is the operations and recruiting assistant for the Stanford football program.
+Dalman also has a sister named Kate who was previously the operations and recruiting assistant for the Stanford football program.